 The new models that arrived after the first lockdown was lifted got sold out.
 The latest launches in the global market have not reached the domestic market either, he said.
 Sai added that the price of Lenovo laptops had increased by 5-7 percent.

-Laptop dealers usually launch the latest models during Dashain and provide schemes and offers, but this year they plan to skip the promos.
+Laptop dealers and national distributors usually launch the latest models during Dashain and provide schemes and offers, but this year they plan to skip the promos.

 According to dealers and retailers, the majority of people look for laptops priced between Rs30,000 and Rs40,000 for online classes, and this mid-range machine is seeing record-breaking sales.